sheepla/gtrans/README.md

+# gtrans

-# gtrans - A tiny command for Google Translate
+*A tiny command for Google Translate powered by Deno*

 ## Usage